Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Introduction

 Small and Medium Enterprises (SMEs) are the primary engine of innovation and economic growth globally.
 According to international economic development reports~\cite{sba2023}, SMEs account for the overwhelming majority of all businesses, employ a large segment of the private workforce, and generate a substantial portion of global economic activity.
 Identifying which of these firms have the highest growth potential is a longstanding challenge for economic analysts, investors, and grant program administrators alike.

-National and regional innovation grant programs are major sources of early-stage technology funding for small businesses, distributing billions annually across various funding agencies~\cite{lerner1999sbir}.
-These competitive programs typically operate in sequential phases: Phase I awards fund initial feasibility studies, while Phase II awards support full research and development.
-Progression from Phase I to Phase II is rigorously evaluated and serves as a meaningful proxy for a firm's technical and commercial potential~\cite{link2010government, audretsch2002sbir}.
-Predicting which Phase I awardees will advance to Phase II is therefore both a practical policy question and a test case for data-driven firm assessment.
+National and regional innovation grant programs are major sources of early-stage technology funding, distributing billions annually~\cite{lerner1999sbir}.
+These programs typically operate in sequential phases: Phase~I awards fund feasibility studies, while Phase~II awards support full R\&D\@.
+Phase~I to Phase~II progression is rigorously evaluated and serves as a proxy for technical and commercial potential~\cite{link2010government, audretsch2002sbir}.
+Predicting which Phase~I awardees advance to Phase~II is both a practical policy question and a test case for data-driven assessment.

 Current approaches to SME assessment rely predominantly on tabular features---financial metrics, patent counts, employee size---or manual expert review.
 These methods miss an important dimension: the \emph{relational structure} in which firms are embedded.
 A company's potential may be signaled not only by its own attributes but also by its connections to specific research domains, its funding relationships with sponsoring agencies, and its proximity to other successful firms in the innovation ecosystem.